 ICC@M aims to provide a learning environment for its participants.
-In order for the case competition to be successful, a set of rules and regulatins must be adhered to by all teams.
+In order for the case competition to be successful, a set of rules and regulations must be adhered to by all teams as well as their advisors.
 Fair play is an essential criterion in the case competition.
 All participants are expected to treat each other with respect and to adhere to the competition rules.
-If the rules are unclear, then please consult the Operations Director or the Team Contact of ICC@M. At the start of the Case Competition an Appeals Committee will also be installed, which will consist of representatives from the teams' advisors and which will support the ICC@M Operations Director when necessary.
-Any doubts or disputes that may arise will ultimately be decided by the ICC@M Operations Director and if necessary by this ICC@M Appeals Committee.
-The Operations Director has supreme authority regarding all regulatory issues in the competition.
-Every Appeals Committee member will be backed up by another advisor for the case that the committee member‘s team is involved.
+If the rules are unclear, then please consult the Academic Director of ICC@M. At the start of the case competition an Appeals Committee will also be appointed, which will consist of representatives from the team advisors and which will support the ICC@M Academic Director when necessary.
+Any doubts or disputes that may arise will ulti¬mately be decided by the ICC@M Academic Director and if necessary by this ICC@M Appeals Committee.
+The Academic Director has supreme authority regarding all regulatory issues in the competition.
+Each Appeals Committee member will be backed up by another advisor for the case in which the committee member‘s team is involved.

 - Participants cannot have participated in ICC@M in previous years.

-- Each short case counts for 20% of the preliminary rounds score, the long case counts for 60% of the preliminary rounds score.
-All results will be published after each case.
+- Each short case counts for 20% of the total score, the long case counts for 60%.
+All results will be published after each case ends.

-- The team with the highest score from each division after these preliminary rounds will be asked to present their long case in the finals.
-Weighting will be done so that tied results will not be possible.
-However, in the case this happens, judges will deliberate until a winner is selected.
+- After these three rounds, each division winner will be asked to present its long case in the finals.
+Weighting will be done in such a way that tied results will not be possible.
+However, should this happen, judges will deliberate until a winner is selected.

 - In order for all teams to have exactly the same amount of time to prepare the cases, the start time for case preparation will be staggered.
 The time that teams receive cases (and hence the order of presentation), will be announced during the opening ceremony.
 This selection will be made on a random basis.

-- For each case, slides must also be used during the presentation.
-All slides must be handed to the jury 30 minutes before the start of the presentation session.
-Every team will have time to rehearse the presentation before addressing the judging panel.
+- For each case, slides must be used during the presentation.
+Every team will have time to rehearse the presentation before addressing the judges.

-- Each team is allowed to bring an unlimited number of textbooks and reference material items, and computers.
+- Each team is allowed to bring an unlimited number of textbooks and reference material items, as well as computers.
 Reference material items are defined as any form of notes, compendiums/readers, collections of articles and the like.

 - The presentation is not to be discussed with or shown to any non-team member.
-This includes faculty, advisors, staff, ambassadors, hosts and fellow students.
+Team advisors are also not allowed to converse with their team about the case.

-- In addition to the presentation slides, each team is required to hand in a list of sources of all materials used in preparing the long case.
-Please be aware that all external IP-based communication is being monitored.
-All mobile phones/smart phones must be handed in to competition representatives during case preparations.
+- In addition to the presentation slides, each team is required to hand in a list of sources of all materials used in preparation of the long case.
+ICC@M staff reserve the right to conduct a quick but not invasive inspection of the computers in the room.
+All mobile phones/smartphones must be handed in during case preparations.

 - The cases are to be solved in designated hotel rooms.
-During the preparation all case material must remain in the preparation room.
-In case team members leave for other destinations they will be accompanied by an ICC@M representative.
+During the preparation, all case material must remain in the preparation room.
+If team members leave the room, they will be accompanied by an ICC@M staff member.

-- All presentations must be made in English.
-Teams must use PowerPoint 2010 (or 2007) for their presentations.
-PowerPoint files will be loaded on to a computer in the presentation room.
+- All presentations must be in English.
+Teams must use PowerPoint 2016 (or 2010).
+PowerPoint files will be loaded onto a computer in the presentation room.

-- Each team will receive copies (one per team member) of their presentation once it has been handed in to the competition officials.
+- Each team member will receive a copy of the core slides (not of the Q&A) of the team’s presentation once it has been handed in to the ICC@M staff.